chriswallace/UltraDAO/about.md

 # UltraDAO

 > A DAO for the arts, by the artists.
+[Join the movement](https://discord.gg/zaCX4ceK).

 ## Manifesto